benjamin-chan/NOAC/mtcStroke.md

 D <- readSheet("Strokeembolism")
 ```

-Tidy up the data and bias the warfarin arm of ROCKET-AF to be similar to the Rivaroxaban arm.
+Tidy up the data and bias the warfarin arm of ROCKET-AF in favor of warfarin.

 ```r